Explanation of Grades

 Numerical and Letter Grades: In Iraq (including Kurdistan) numerical grades, 0-100, are used.

-The passing grade is 50% in general.
-In the United States letter grades, A, B, C, D, and F are used.
-The passing grade is C in general. ―A is the highest and F is lowest.
+In the United States, letter grades (A, B, C, D, and F) are used.
+In KUST, the passing grade is C- for university courses and C for both college and department courses.
+A is the highest grade and F is lowest grade.
 In KUST, the conversion of numerical to letter grades is used as shown in the below table:

 Passing Grades at KUST: